rieselin/drise_dmfpp_ddeletion/README.md

 1. **Execute a Script**: Run any of the scripts in the `scripts` folder (e.g., `drise_alldetections.py`, `lime_alldetections.py`, or `orise_alldetections.py`) to generate the corresponding heatmaps.
 2. **Compute Quantitative Results**: Analyze the quantitative results of the selected heatmaps and export them into a `.csv` file for further evaluation.
 In addition, the generated heatmaps can be **visualized**.
-A Jupyter notebooks found within the `jupyter_notebooks` subfolder in `scripts` is provided as an example.
+A Jupyter notebook in `scripts/jupyter_notebooks` is provided as an example.

 The code is designed to process explanations for multiple images at once.
 Each XAI method requires the following arguments: